alphagov/content-publisher/docs/import-from-whitehall.md

 1. Navigate to https://signon.integration.publishing.service.gov.uk/api_users
 1. Click 'Create API user'
-1. Enter a name (e.g. your name followed by 'Whitehall Import to Content Publisher Migration Testing') and an email address
+1. Enter a name (e.g. your name followed by 'Whitehall Import to Content Publisher Migration Testing') and an email address.
+You will not be able to use your `digital.cabinet-office.gov.uk` email address as it will already exist.
+However, do identify yourself - something like `<first_name>.<last_name>@alphagov.uk` is fine.
 1. Once the user is created, click 'Add application token'
 1. Select 'Whitehall', then add the 'Export data' permission
 1. Copy the Whitehall token - you will not be able to access this again